 - What an episode summary is and what it looks like in podcast apps

-- What show notes are and what they look like in podcast apps
+- What episode notes are and what they look like in podcast apps

-- How to add lists and hyperlinks and other formatting to your show notes with Markdown
+- How to add lists and hyperlinks and other formatting to your episode notes with Markdown

-⚡️ Bonus: We've created a free show notes template that you can download and re-use for your podcast.
+⚡️ Bonus: We've created a free episode notes template that you can download and re-use for your podcast.
 You'll find the link at the end of this post.

-When you create a new episode in your Simplecast dashboard, you'll have the option to add an episode summary and full show notes:
+When you create a new episode in your Simplecast dashboard, you'll have the option to add an episode summary and full episode notes:

 Your episode summary will be one of the first things potential listeners will see when they check out your episode online or in a podcast app, so make the episode summary a quick and interesting overview of the content in the episode.
 The goal is to convince the person reading the summary to listen to the episode.